-Using a simple meringue cookie recipe (these aren’t nearly as flavorful as the real deal) and weaving in scripture has really helped teach my daughter.
-Of course she always loves getting in the kitchen with mom, but I think her favorite part is that we let the kids eat on cookie Easter morning before their breakfast.
-It’s fun and the kid really think it’s cool.
+Using a simple meringue cookie recipe (these aren’t nearly as flavorful as the real deal) and weaving in scripture has really helped teach our children the true meaning of Easter.
+Of course, they always loves getting in the kitchen with me, but I think their favorite part is that I let them eat on cookie Easter morning before their breakfast.
+It’s fun, they really think it’s cool, and they are learning why Easter is such an important holiday for us.

 These are to be made the evening before Easter.